MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 The agreement: [net-foundation-contribution-license-agreement.pdf](https://github.com/dotnet/home/blob/master/guidance/net-foundation-contribution-license-agreement.pdf)

 You don't have to sign the agreement up-front.
 You can clone, fork, and submit your PR as usual.
 When your PR is created, it is classified by a CLA bot.
-If the change is trivial (for example, you fixed a typo), then the PR is labeled with `cla-not-required`.
+If the change is small (for example, you fixed a typo), then the PR is labeled with `cla-not-required`.
 Otherwise, it's classified as `cla-required`.
 Once you signed the CLA, the current and all future pull requests are labeled as `cla-signed`.